 Qualification, grade – Institution – Year

-There is a range of additional sections that may strengthen your CV and highlight your skills.
+There is a range of additional sections that may strengthen your Curriculum Vitae and highlight your skills.
 Here are just a few you can include if you have room:

 Key skills: If you’re writing a functional CV, or have some abilities you want to show off to the employer immediately, insert a key skills section underneath your personal profile.
 You should aim to detail four to five abilities at most.